-A consortium comprising Expomobilia, V8 Architects, Kossmann.dejong and Witteveen+Bos has been selected to design and construct the Dutch Pavilion at EXPO 2020 in Dubai.
+A consortium comprising Expomobilia, V8 Architects, Kossmann.dejong and Witteveen+Bos has been selected to design and construct the Dutch pavilion in Dubai.
 The award was made following a European tender procedure with a total of eleven consortiums participating.

-The winning bid will give the Netherlands a Pavilion that stands out when it comes to circulation and the use of innovative, sustainable technologies.
-The Pavilion is to feature a circular climate control system, seamlessly integrating it with the Netherlands' chosen theme: 'Uniting water, energy & food'.
+The winning bid will give the Netherlands a pavilion that stands out when it comes to circulation and the use of innovative, sustainable technologies.
+The pavilion is to feature a circular climate control system, seamlessly integrating it with the Netherlands' chosen theme: 'Uniting water, energy & food'.
 Visitors from both the private and business spheres will be treated to an intense sensory experience of natural phenomena, while the overall architectural appearance is to be a statement in the Dubai surroundings.
 In addition to designing and constructing the pavilion, the consortium will also be responsible for circular maintenance and dismantling.
-The design will be presented in December 2018.
+The design was presented in December 2018.

 The consortium brings together the necessary expertise for the project, with experience in pavilion construction (Expomobilia), architecture (V8 Architects), interactive visitor experiences (Kossmann.dejong) and integral installation and construction engineering (Witteveen+Bos).
 The team can also boast a strong network in Dubai and close collaborations with Dutch start-ups and innovations.